 If you believe someone is in danger, including from themselves, the most important thing is to find help.
 If you feel your safety is in jeopardy, please immediately contact law enforcement in Taiwan (dialing 110 in Taiwan).
 Ask an organizing staff if you do not have a cell phone.
 If you believe the Code of Conduct has been violated, please report the incident to a staff member right away.
 If you are unsure whether it is a violation, or whether the space where it has happened is covered by this Code of Conduct, we encourage you to still report it.

-In the event where there is conflict of interest, you may directly contact any of the lead incident responders:
+In the event of a conflict of interest, feel free to contact the official lead incident responders directly: